-Founders Hall is a primarily second-year and sophomore hall for the 2018-2019 academic year and is home to the Psychology Living Learning Community.
+Founders Hall is a primarily second-year and sophomore hall and is home to the Psychology Living Learning Community.
 This three-story hall has double-occupancy rooms that are the same gender by room and suite.
 Some double-occupancy rooms share a suited bathroom and a few have a private bathroom.
-Each room has an interior hallway entrance, built-in closets and a sink.
+Each room has an interior hallway entrance, built-in closets, a sink, and a desk and chair for each person.